Actuarial-Control-Cycle-T1-2024/group-page-showcase-luminous-lake-lifeguards/README.md

 <ol>
   <li>
     Exposure was projected for 20 years or till the year 120 for each policy in force, depending on the type of product they had.
 Exposure was calculated with the assumption that lapse and death occurred at the end of the period year.
-Note the lapse rate was only present for the T20 policy.
+Note the lapse rate was only present for the T20 policy.<br>
     <p align="center">
       <img width="500" alt="Screen Shot 2024-04-07 at 6 50 30 pm" src="https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-luminous-lake-lifeguards/assets/113610268/07d40f2b-edc8-4559-bb68-b6cfd80b88c7">
     </p>
   </li>
   <li>
-    The reserve rate and capital rate is multiplied by the exposure to calculate the corresponding decremented value.
+    The reserve rate and capital rate is multiplied by the exposure to calculate the corresponding decremented value.<br>
     <p align="center">
       <img width="400" alt="Screen Shot 2024-04-07 at 6 51 42 pm" src="https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-luminous-lake-lifeguards/assets/113610268/d37de9e1-807e-4fd3-9e1e-d34a5734b767">
     </p>